aws-samples/aws-serverless-workshops/DataProcessing/1_FileProcessing/README.md

 Use the IAM console to create a new role.
 Give it a name like `WildRydesFileProcessorRole` and select AWS Lambda for the role type.
 Attach the managed policy called `AWSLambdaBasicExecutionRole` to this role in order to grant permissions for your function to log to Amazon CloudWatch Logs.

-You'll need to grant this role permissions to access both the S3 bucket and Amazon DynamoDB table create in the previous sections:
+You'll need to grant this role permissions to access both the S3 bucket and Amazon DynamoDB table created in the previous sections:

 - Create an inline policy allowing the role access to the `ddb:PutItem` action for the Amazon DynamoDB table you created in the previous section.